SFantasy/node-in-action/en/npm-package/validator.md

 # A string validator

-We are going to develop a NPM module which is used to validate string.
+We are going to develop a npm module which is used to validate string.

 First of all, build the folder structure of a package: